internetofwater/IoW-PIDsvc/README.md

 6. Pidsvc is deployed at http://localhost:8095

 ## PostgreSQL Backup
-Currently the db is mapped to the host directory /srv/OfW/data/PIDsvc which is backed up.
+Currently the persistent data store backup is mapped to the host directory /srv/OfW/data/PIDsvc which is backed up.
 This directory will need to be created on the host machine before docker-compose can build the images properly

-## Accessing the web interface for managing and implementing redirects
+## Accessing the web GUI for managing and implementing redirects
 Current test deployment is at https://geoconnex.us/pidsvc